Crono1124/BattleTactics/README.md

  +Rarity of Pulse Lasers to be adjusted

- +All Lostek added to all shops with high rarity?
+ +All Lostek weapons to be added to all shops with high rarity

  +Stock PPC Damage / heat balance to be applied

+ +Stock Large Laser and + Variants to be balanced

   +Mechs with (XXL) Engines have critical slots permanently occupied on left and right torso sections to adjust for decreased weight.
 These critical slots are considered explosive to the location only.
 This configuration is unique to mech variants and can not be transferred to other mechs via mechlab.